Chat with a Librarian

 Titles:

-Note: If you mention a title in your paper, all major words should be capitalized.
-If it is part of a book, it should be in quotation marks and if the title of the book, it should be in italics.
+Note: If you mention a title in your paper, all major words should be capitalized and it should be in italics.

 Publisher: